Honours in Accounting and/or Finance

-The Bachelor of Commerce (Honours) in accounting, finance and finance/ econometrics is offered across the Caulfield and Clayton campuses, with classes being taught at either campus on any given day.
-The Honours program has a semester 1 intake only and commences on 4 February 2013 with an induction week all students are required to attend.
+The Department of Accounting and Finance Honours program offers specialisation in accounting, finance and finance/econometrics* across the Caulfield and Clayton campuses, with classes being taught at either campus on any given day.
+The Honours program has a semester 1 intake only and an induction week all students are required to attend.

 Students must have their enrolment approved by the head, or nominee, of the Department of Accounting and Finance.

 Research Methods (6 credit points – Compulsory Unit)

 Any three of the following core units: